mrjaynolan/Python-Challenge/README.md

 ### Objective

 The `PyBank` script performs a financial analysis on a given dataset containing monthly profit/loss figures.
-The analysis includes the total number of months, the total profit/loss, the average change in profit/loss, and the greatest increase and decrease in profits over the entire period.
+The analysis includes:
+- The total number of months.
+- The total profit/loss.
+- The average change in profit/loss.
+- The greatest increase in profits.
+- The greatest decrease in profits.

 ### Input Data